 - Help your neighbors.
 Offer to pick up ice for them, help them set up tents or load/unload their cars, watch their kids, feed them soup when it’s cold, help them put things back together if their tent blows down in a storm.
 They are likely to do the same for you.
 Pennsic is a community.

 - Try to keep mundanities out of sight.
-Put your watch in your pouch instead of on your wrist, for instance, or cover your cooler with cloth.
+Put your smart watch or FitBit in your pouch instead of on your wrist, for instance, or cover your cooler with cloth.

 - Clean up after yourself.
 Don’t leave your trash for others to deal with at venues like University tents, the Food Court, and the Cooper’s store.
 There are trash cans and dumpsters at various locations around the camp.